Special Service Group (Navy): Appearance and equipment

 The Special Forces in Pakistani military adopted their Battle Dress Uniform in favor of the U.S. woodland (or M81) with a maroon berets in 1990.
 The Special Forces in Pakistan follows the combat gear of the Pakistan Army as the Army Special Service Group authorized the U.S. woodland (M81) as their battle dress uniform with a maroon berets, a common color for the airborne forces, with a silver metal tab on a light blue felt square with a dagger and lightning bolts, and a wing on the right side of the chest.

 The Navy Special Service Group closely follows the Army Special Service Group, adopting to wear the U.S. woodland (or M81) with a maroon berets, a common color for the airborne forces.

 The Navy Special Service Group is only distinguished by their officially issued berets— a dark blue beret with three versions of the "fouled anchor" badge for all of its personnel.
 A metal SSGN qualification badge featuring a vertical dagger superimposed over a midget submarine is worn over the left pocket on dress uniforms.
 Parachute wings are worn over the right pocket.

 Weaponry

 The U.S.-made M4 carbine rifle: This is the standard issue for the Navy Special Service Group.

-The Austrian-designed Steyr AUG: This is the standard assault rifle for the VBSS Teams only.

 The standard issue for the Navy SSG snipers is the POF PSR-90M as seen in the photage.